Uncertainty-Driven Action Quality Assessment: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel approach, named Uncertainty-Driven AQA model (UD-AQA), which can encode the uncertainty to generate multiple scores in the action quality assessment task.
-The introduction of uncertainty makes diverse outputs possible, which is vital for real application scenarios.
+In this paper, we propose a novel probabilistic model called the Uncertainty-Driven AQA model (UD-AQA), which can encode the uncertainty to generate multiple scores in the action quality assessment task.
+The introduction of uncertainty enables diverse outputs possible, which is vital for real application scenarios.
 Moreover, the estimation of uncertainty indicates the confidence of the predicted results, which can re-weight the importance of each sample for training and further guide the training order of samples.
-Our method becomes scalable and efficient for multi-judge datasets by considering the uncertainty, so we can easily generate more judge scores by increasing sampling times.
-The results on MTL-AQA and JIGSAWS datasets demonstrate the effectiveness of our proposed method.
+Our method enhances scalability and efficiency for multi-judge datasets by considering uncertainty.
+This allows for the easy generation of more judge scores by increasing the number of sampling times.
+The results obtained on MTL-AQA, JIGSAWS, and FineDiving datasets highlight the effectiveness of the proposed method.